Chart Color Schemes

 South Arm hosts a notably older demographic compared to the national average

-South Arm's median age is 45 years, which is higher than Greater Hobart's average of 39 years and exceeds the national average of 38 years.
-The percentage of residents aged 65-74 is 15.5%, compared to Greater Hobart's figure, while those aged 25-34 make up 7.1% of South Arm's population.
-This concentration of people aged 65-74 is higher than the national average of 9.5%.
-Post-2021 Census data shows that the percentage of residents aged 75 to 84 has grown from 4.1% to 6.9%, while those aged 65 to 74 increased from 13.0% to 15.5%.
-Conversely, the percentage of people aged 55 to 64 has declined from 17.6% to 14.3%, and the percentage of those aged 5 to 14 has dropped from 13.3% to 10.8%.
-Demographic modeling suggests that South Arm's age profile will change significantly by 2041.
-The 45 to 54 cohort is projected to grow by 33%, adding 235 residents to reach a total of 953.
-In contrast, population declines are projected for the 25 to 34 and 0 to 4 age groups.
+At 45 years, South Arm's median age is considerably higher than the Greater Hobart average of 39 and substantially exceeds the 38-year national average.
+The 65 - 74 age group shows strong representation at 15.5% compared to Greater Hobart, whereas the 25 - 34 cohort is less prevalent at 7.1%.
+This 65 - 74 concentration is well above the national 9.5%.
+Post-2021 Census data shows the 75 to 84 age group has grown from 4.1% to 6.9% of the population, while the 65 to 74 cohort increased from 13.0% to 15.5%.
+Conversely, the 55 to 64 cohort has declined from 17.6% to 14.3% and the 5 to 14 group dropped from 13.3% to 10.8%.
+Demographic modeling suggests South Arm's age profile will evolve significantly by 2041.
+The 45 to 54 cohort shows the strongest projected growth at 33%, adding 235 residents to reach 953.
+In contrast, population declines are projected for the 25 to 34 and 0 to 4 cohorts.